kharrison/UYLPasswordManager/README.markdown

 *group*
 The keychain access group.
 This parameter is option and may be set to nil.

+### keyForIdentifier:inGroup:

+Search the keychain for the identifier and if present return the value of the associated key.

+    - (NSString *)keyForIdentifier:(NSString *)identifier inGroup:(NSString *)group

+#### Parameters

+*identifier*
+The identifier of the keychain item to be deleted.

+*group*
+The keychain access group.
+This parameter is option and may be set to nil.

 ### registerKey:forIdentifier:

 Add an item or update an existing item to the keychain.
 Equivalent to calling registerKey:forIdentifier:inGroup: with group set to nil.